kungfu-king-betty/cordova-plugin-native-app-update/README.md

 ### Android

-- The plugin uses Android's [**in-app updates functionality**](https://developer.android.com/guide/playcore/in-app-updates) to detect when an update is available
-- This functionality by default checks the build number and not the version number, so you must make sure to continue to increase your build number even after increasing you version number.
+- This checks the app version number just like iOS, so only different version numbers are detected. (ex.
+1.0.0 != 1.0.1)
-- This plugin may be updated in the future to handle both the version number and the build number, but since this plugin is built around the in-app update functionality it may take a while.
+- This plugin may be updated in the future to handle both the version number and the build number.
-- [__`needsUpdate`__](#example) will return either 1 or 0 when successful, which can still evaluate as booleans, so there is no need to handle Android differently from iOS.
+- [__`needsUpdate`__](#example) will return either 1 or 0 when successful, which can still evaluate to a boolean, so there is no need to handle Android differently from iOS.

 ## Requirements ##